Balancing Weights for Causal Inference in Observational Factorial Studies: A New Weighting Approach for Estimating Factorial Effects

-To highlight the difference between the generalized additive outcome model and the heterogeneous treatment effect outcome model, we examine a simple scenario in which only the main effects are non-zero (i.e., $K'=1$).
-That is, we are interested in estimating the main effects $\tau_\cK, {\cK}\in{[K]}_1$ (i.e., ${\cK}=1,\dots,K$).
+As in \S\ref{sec:model:additive}, the number of constraints $2S\left[{K\choose1}+{K\choose2}\dots+{K\choose K'}\right]$ grows as the highest interaction order $K'$ increases.
+The key difference due to the flexible form of the outcome model is that we must now balance the interactions between the treatment combinations and covariates, which results in more balance constraints.
+To highlight the difference between the general additive outcome model (Assumption~\ref{asm1}) and the heterogeneous treatment effect outcome model (Assumption~\ref{asm2}), we examine a simple scenario in which only the main effects are non-zero (i.e., $K'=1$) in \S S3.2 of the Supplementary Materials.

-\begin{itemize} \item The generalized additive outcome model becomes The analysis in Section~\ref{sec:model:additive} suggests that we need the following balance constraints to achieve an unbiased estimate of the main effect $\tau_{\cK}$: $\textrm{for all } s=1,\dots, S$, $k=1,\dots,K$,

-\item The outcome model with treatment effect heterogeneity becomes To obtain unbiased estimates under this relaxed model, we require a different set of balance constraints as discussed in Section~\ref{sec:model:interaction}: $\textrm{ for all }s=1,\dots, S$, $k=1,\dots,K$,

-\end{itemize} The comparison above indicates that we need to balance $2S+2K$ constraints under the generalized additive outcome model and $2SK$ constraints under the heterogeneous treatment effect outcome model.
-Here, $S$ denotes the number of basis functions for covariates and $K$ represents the number of treatments.
-With multiple factors ($K\geq 2$), the heterogeneous treatment effect outcome model requires more balance constraints when there are more than two basis functions ($S>2$), making the problem more challenging but also enhancing the reliability of the conclusion.
-On the other hand, as discussed in Section~\ref{sec:model:additive}, when there is only one treatment (i.e., $K=1$), the balancing constraints for the treatments are equivalent to those for a constant covariate.
-Thus, we need to balance $2S$ balancing constraints under both models.